jenkinsci/literate-plugin/README.md

 The first section that contains the word `build` (ignore case, and this default can be changed) will be considered the definition of the build steps.

-The first section that contains the word `environment` (ignore case, and this default can be changed) will be considered the definition of the environments against which the build steps will be verified.
+The first section that contains the word `environments` (ignore case, and this default can be changed) will be considered the definition of the environments against which the build steps will be verified.